josfeenstra/Space-Looter/DESIGN.md

 ![design document](https://raw.githubusercontent.com/josfeenstra/Space-Looter/master/doc/documentation/design%20document.png)

 ## modules, classes and functions
-NOTE: the inner workings of these classes in terms of functions cannot be written down in full detail,
+NOTE: the inner workings of these classes in terms of functions cannot be written down in full detail, this is too specific for the current state of the game.

 - **class Menu**
   - Corresponding to menu activity.